-Use critical thinking, oral and written communication skills with classroom interactions, office hours, homework assignments, and examinations.
+Develop and use critical thinking, oral and written communication skills with classroom interactions, office hours, homework assignments, and examinations.

 Demonstrate an understanding of the philosophy of economics.
 Identify errors in economic analysis in the popular press and the wider community.